William Brodie: Life

-Billy was the son of Francis Brodie, Convenor of Trades in Edinburgh.
+William Brodie was the son of Francis Brodie, Convenor of Trades in Edinburgh.
 His father's eminent position allowed William to become the Deacon of Wrights and Masons around 1781.

 In 1774, Brodie's mother is listed as the head of household in their Edinburgh home on Brodie's Close on the Lawnmarket.
 The family (William and his brothers) are listed as "wrights and undertakers" on the Lawnmarket.
 By 1787 William Brodie is listed alone as a wright living at Brodie's Close.
-The house was built towards the foot of the close in 1570, on the south east side of an open court, by Edinburgh magistrate William Little and the close was known as Little's Close until the 18th century.
+The house was built towards the foot of the close in 1570, on the south east side of an open court, by Edinburgh magistrate William Little, and the close was known as Little's Close until the 18th century.

-With 'improvements' being made to Edinburgh, the mansion was demolished around 1835 and is now covered by Victoria Terrace (at a later date, Brodie's workshops and woodyard, which were situated at the lower extremity of the close, made way for the foundations of the Free Library Central Library on George IV Bridge).
+With 'improvements' being made to Edinburgh, the mansion was demolished around 1835 and is now covered by Victoria Terrace.
+(At a later date, Brodie's workshops and woodyard, which were situated at the lower extremity of the close, made way for the foundations of the Free Library Central Library on George IV Bridge.)

-By day, Brodie was a respectable tradesman and deacon (president) of the Incorporation of Wrights, which locally controlled the craft of cabinetmaking; this made him a member of the town council.
+By day, Brodie was a respectable tradesman and Deacon (president) of the Incorporation of Wrights, which controlled the craft of cabinetmaking in Edinburgh, and this made him a member of the town council.
 Part of his work as a cabinetmaker was to install and repair locks and other security mechanisms.
 He socialised with the gentry of Edinburgh and met the poet Robert Burns and the painter Henry Raeburn.
 He was a member of the Edinburgh Cape Club and was known by the pseudonym "Sir Llyud".

-At night, however, Brodie became a housebreaker and thief.
+At night, however, Brodie became a burglar and thief.
 He used his daytime work as a way to gain knowledge about the security mechanisms of his customers and to copy their keys using wax impressions.
 As the foremost locksmith of the city, Brodie was asked to work in the houses of many of the richest members of Edinburgh society.
 He used the money he made dishonestly to maintain his second life, which included a gambling habit and five children by two mistresses, who did not know of each other and were unknown in the city.

 He reputedly began his criminal career around 1768, when he copied keys to a bank door and stole £800, then enough to maintain a household for several years.
 In 1786 he recruited a gang of three thieves: John Brown, a thief on the run from a seven-year sentence of transportation; George Smith of Berkshire, a locksmith who ran a grocer's shop in the Cowgate; and Andrew Ainslie, a shoemaker.
 By 1785 Brodie was spending his evenings gambling at a tavern on Fleshmarket Close owned by a Mr Clark.
 But his public reputation was high, and in the summer of 1788 he was chosen to sit on a jury in the High Court.